-Apart from the form, the MailChimp form builder allows you to customize every aspect of the signup process, including the thank you page and welcome email.
+MailChimp form builder allows you to customize every aspect of the signup process, including the ‘thank you’ page and welcome email.
+So, you can take complete control of the user onboarding experience.
 It also lets you translate your form into 50+ languages.

 - Drag and drop form builder with translate feature

 - Customization options for thank you page, confirmation page, welcome email, etc.